 If you’ve never had that feeling… it’s time.
 Let me push you out of your cushy but crappy spot you are in and get you kicking!
 If you follow me on Facebook, you know that I am gathering a group of women to go skydiving in a week and a half.
 I love these experiences that put us in a position to really feel what getting out of our comfort zones feels like.
 We need these times to remind us we can do hard things!
 We can do scary things!

-Here are 3 things you can do to get you kicking to outwork and outlearn the rest:
+Here are 3 things you can do to outwork and outlearn the rest:

 Enjoy the Pursuit of Your Potential